MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 __Note:__ This requires enabling this functionality in Settings > Voice activation privacy settings  – Talk to Cortana.

 Additional markets and languages will become available at a later date.
 You must be signed in to use Cortana.
 Historically, there were quite a few skills that could be used unauthenticated (Bing answers, open apps, Assistant conversations) but this is no longer the case.
-Only limited skills are currently supported in the new experience.
-Don’t worry we’ll be bringing back many skills over the coming months.

 ## Refining your notification settings (Build 18932)
 Over the last few releases, based on your feedback, we’ve been working on giving you more control over potential interruptions.
 [Introducing Focus Assist](https://blogs.windows.com/windowsexperience/2018/05/09/windows-10-tip-how-to-enable-focus-assist-in-the-windows-10-april-2018-update/#6pHjPV1ym9QaGIuO.97) to automatically suppress notifications when you’re trying to stay in the moment and not get distracted, and adding the option to use middle click to dismiss notifications if you want to quickly make a notification toast go away.
 One thing we’ve heard from you, though, is that our notification settings aren’t easily discoverable.
 In addition, once you find the settings, they can be difficult to understand.
 In order to address this, we’ve made a few changes, including:
-1. When you receive a notification toast, there will now be an inline option to turn off notifications for that app, or head to the app’s notification settings.
+1. When you receive a notification toast, there will be an inline option to turn off notifications for that app, or head to the app’s notification settings.

 ![Notifications](images/18932-5.gif "settings")